bizurkur/mockfs/docs/pages/01-overview.md

 mockfs is a mock file system for PHP that can be used to test file operations without interacting with the real file system.
 This means there's no disk operations or cleanup of any kind that is needed.
 Create the mock file system, throw data in it, and when you're done the data simply disappears.

-Best of all, mockfs can be used in any PHP testing framework.
+And you can use mockfs with any PHP testing framework.

 ## Features